Our top tips on how to maintain your air conditioning unit

 Before we dive into the ins and outs of cleaning your unit, we must remind you that you must remember to turn off the power supply before doing anything.
 This is an important health and safety step which shouldn’t be skipped.
 If you can’t find where to turn your air conditioning off on the unit, turn off the power supply from your breaker box.

 Once that’s done, you’re safe to begin.
-Question is, where do you start?
+The question is, where do you start?

 Regularly change your air filters.